Eugenio-Liso/video-classification-3d-cnn-pytorch/benchmark/prediction_times/README.md

 python benchmark/prediction_times/benchmark_times_single_plot.py --output_times <json_with_exec_times>
 ```

 The `json_with_exec_times` is an output of the prediction phase.
-It can contain more than one prediction per video
+It can contain more than one prediction per video.
 `max_videos_rows` specifies how many charts will be displayed in a row